 The widely known enemy to marriage is selfishness.
 It’s not always easy to fight and overcome, but at least you know it when you see it.

 The unexpected enemy – the one with the superb skill of the sneak attack – is complacency.

 Just like selfishness, every marriage is vulnerable to the parasite of complacency if you don’t know how to guard yourself against it.
 But before we can effectively protect ourselves, we need to know what complacency really is.

 What is Complacency?

 Complacency is defined as a feeling of quiet pleasure or security, often while unaware of some danger or defect.

-When I read this definition it brings to mind someone laying on a hammock with their eyes closed thinking about how their life seems perfectly, perfect.
+When I read this definition it brings to mind someone laying in a hammock with their eyes closed thinking about how their life seems perfectly, perfect.
 While their enemy quietly makes their approach.

-Complacency may seem harmless – a lot less than selfishness.
+Complacency in your marriage may seem harmless – a lot less than selfishness.
 Right?